Summary

 System.console()

-should return the JVM's Console
+should return a non-null Console

-instance only when both standard input and output are connected to a terminal
+instance only when both standard input and output are connected to a terminal.

 Problem